voku/simple-cache/README.md

 ```

 If you have an heavy task e.g. a really-big-loop, then you can also use static-cache.
-But keep in mind, that this will be stored into PHP (it needs more memory) and it will be cleaned when the request is done.
+But keep in mind, that this will be stored into PHP (it needs more memory).

 ```php
 use voku\cache\Cache;